Law Firm in India

 • Board Resolution for:

-- Approving the submission of the application and its contents and authorizing signatory.
+- Approving the application’s submission, its content and authorizing signatory.

-- Company has not accepted any public deposit, in the past (specify period)/does not hold any public deposit as on the date and will not accept the same in future without the prior approval of Reserve Bank of India in writing.
+- Company has not accepted any public deposit, in the past neither does it hold any public deposit till date and neither will it accept the same in - future without RBI’s approval.

 NBFC – Others